sirthias/swave/docs/src/paradox/usage/quick-start.md

 Attaching Transformations
 -------------------------

-Once you have a `Spout` you can define @ref[transformations](transformations/overview.md) on it, e.g. like this:
+Once you have a `Spout` you can define @ref[transformations] on it, e.g. like this:

 @@snip [-]($test/QuickStartSpec.scala) { #spout-simple-ops }

-Most @ref[transformations](transformations/overview.md) give you back another `Spout` of the same or a different type, but some, especially the @ref[fan-outs](transformations/fan-outs.md) and
+Most @ref[transformations] give you back another `Spout` of the same or a different type, but some, especially the
-@ref[fan-ins](transformations/fan-ins.md) work a bit differently.<br/>
+@ref[fan-outs] and @ref[fan-ins] work a bit differently.<br/>
-The predefined @ref[transformations](transformations/overview.md) represent the real "meat" of *swave*.
+The predefined @ref[transformations] represent the real "meat" of *swave*.
 They encode a lot of the general logic that is typically required when working with streams.
 The power of stream-processing stems in large parts from being able to nicely assemble higher-level logic from lower-level primitives in a concise and elegant fashion.
 Therefore a central part of learning to program with streams is understanding which transformations already exist and how a given piece of business logic might be encoded by combining them in the right way.
 As with most programs there are usually many ways to achieve the same thing.
 For example, here are ten ways of producing the same stream (the first 100 natural numbers) with *swave*: